-We can now simulate the full job sequencing dataset for a fixed q and determine the sequence that produces the global minimum.
-Within this setup, we measure the benefit of choosing the designs we have constructed as the initial design over a random design as follows.
-To keep the number of runs in the experiment low while ensuring sufficient degrees of freedom for estimation, we set the number of initial runs to n = q(m-1) + 5.
+We can now simulate the full job sequencing data set for a fixed q, and determine the sequence that produces the global minimum.
+Within this setup, we measure the benefit of choosing the constructed designs as the initial design over choosing a random design, as follows.
+To keep the number of runs in the experiment low, while ensuring sufficient degrees of freedom for the estimation, we set the number of initial runs to n = q(m-1) + 5.

-- 1. First collect the response from the design $\mathbf{S}{n,m,q}^{\text{cp}}$ obtained from Algorithm 1 with n = q(m-1) + 5 and record the minimum response. - Next fit the CPS model to the data and calculate the expected improvement (EI) for all remaining sequences in the pool (Jones et al., 1998).
-The EI for a given sequence x is calculated as where y^ is the minimum value observed so far, $\hat{y}(\boldsymbol{x})$ is the predicted response for input \boldsymbol{x} , φ and Φ are the probability density function and the cumulative density function of the standard normal distribution, respectively, and $\hat{\sigma}$ is the estimate of the standard error of the prediction.
-The EI value captures the model's uncertainty in the value of $y(\boldsymbol{x})$ by considering it as a realization of a normal distribution with mean $\hat{y}(\boldsymbol{x})$ and standard deviation $\hat{\sigma}$.
+- 1. First, collect the response from the design $\mathbf{S}{n,m,q}^{\text{cp}}$ obtained from Algorithm 1, with n = q(m-1) + 5, and record the minimum response. - 2.
+Next, fit the CPS model to the data, and calculate the expected improvement (EI) for all remaining sequences in the pool (Jones, Schonlau and Welch (1998)).
+The EI for a given sequence $\boldsymbol{x}$ is calculated as